Struggling with sleepless nights with your new baby? Discover 11 ways to cope with newborn sleep deprivation when you’re beyond exhausted.

 Yes, it sucks to rock your baby for 45 minutes only for him to wake up the minute you put him down.
 But at the same time… it’s just a nap.
 And the more we can laugh about the absurdities of life with a baby, the better we can cope.

-Another idea is to surround yourself with funny things.
+Another idea is to watch comedies.
 I’m talking movies, television shows, standup skits.
 Anything to watch or keep you entertained and remind you of life beyond caring for a baby, a life you’ll go back to down the line.

 As you can see, you can find ways to combat sleep deprivation.
 You won’t get rid of it, but you can use smart strategies to cope.

 Don’t think that you’ll be stuck in perpetual sleep deprivation—you won’t.
 When you’re in the thick of it, remember: this too shall pass.

 I was the last person to ever believe this, both with my eldest as a first-time mom and again as a mom of twins.
 I couldn’t fathom how this could improve at all, or imagine my life going back to normal.

 The good news is, it does.
 It’ll take time, but with the right resources and frame of mind, you’ll survive this newborn sleep deprivation.

 Rest assured friend, you won’t be sleep deprived forever.
 I know it’s hard to see it, especially if you’re trying to survive the challenges of the newborn stage.
 Still, that doesn’t mean you can’t do anything to combat the exhaustion and frustration of newborn sleep deprivation.

 Start by conserving your energy as much as you can.
 Create a conducive sleep environment for both you and your baby, and sleep early to add up the hours of sleep.
 Nap when you can throughout the day, and treat yourself to a full night of sleep, even if it means checking into a hotel.